How to make a model Daffodil.

-The next thing to do is to take one of your cut out pieces of the egg box and colour it using paint, crayons, pastels or what ever else you want to use as shown below.
-I found that poster paint was best for this as the card was quite dark and after two coats of paint I was satisfied with the color.
+The next thing to do is to take one of your cut out pieces of the egg box and colour it using paint, crayons, pastels or whatever else you want to use as shown below.
+I found that poster paint was best for this as the card was quite dark and after two coats of paint I was satisfied with the colour.

 Now to begin the assembly of your daffodil.